Dani-j/Team2-Pycharm/index.md

 # Introduction

-The purpose of this document shows users how to use PyCharm properly since these instructions are needed to work with the application.
+The purpose of this document shows users how to use PyCharm properly.
 PyCharm is a cross-platform Integrated Development Environment (IDE) developed by JetBrains.
 PyCharm specializes in Python programming.
 PyCharm is one of the more popular IDEs due to its user-friendliness and strong debugging ability.

 ## Intended users

 This document is intended for Python programmers who are new to PyCharm.
-The user should know how package import works and be able write and compile a basic Python program (a basic Python program includes a main function that could be run by the Python compiler in PyCharm).
+Users should know how to import packages and should be able to write and compile a basic Python program.
+The basic Python program must include a main function that can be run by the Python compiler in PyCharm.

 ## Procedures included